-More than a century ago, the Winchester Chest Center was founded with the goal of providing care to patients with tuberculosis, a chronic bacterial infection that usually affects the lungs.
+More than a century ago, the Winchester Center for Lung Disease was founded with the goal of providing care to patients with tuberculosis, a chronic bacterial infection that usually affects the lungs.
 Today, we remain firmly committed to that original mission.
 Located at Yale New Haven Hospital, we are the regional referral center for tuberculosis and nontuberculous mycobacterial diseases.

 Though the number of active cases of tuberculosis continues to decline in the United States, tuberculosis as a global problem remains an enormous challenge.
 In an era where disease can easily cross national and geographic boundaries, the need for an active and highly educated tuberculosis service is clear.